Datera/go-udc/README.md

-# Datera Universal Config (Golang)
+# Universal Datera Config (Golang)

-The Datera Universal Config (DUC) is a config that can be specified in a number of ways:
+The Universal Datera Config (UDC) is a config that can be specified in a number of ways:

 * JSON file with any of the following names: